ncortes04/ncortes04/README.md

 ## :innocent: About Me

-I am a full-stack web developer with 1.5 year of experience in Javascript, CSS, HTML.
-I have a strong background in React, and I am always eager to learn and tackle new challenges.
-I have dedicated countles hours to studying latest frameworks and technologies.
-I feel that with coding the sky is the limit on what you specialize in.
-I also love solving difficult problems on leetcode to expand my knowledge on datasctrcutres and alogorithms.
+I’m a Computer Science student at the University of Washington Tacoma and a full-stack web developer with experience in JavaScript, Python, TypeScript, and SQL.
+I have a strong background in React and backend development, and I’m always eager to learn new technologies.
+I’ve dedicated countless hours to studying frameworks, algorithms, machine learning, and distributed systems.
+I also enjoy solving challenging problems on LeetCode to strengthen my knowledge of data structures and algorithms.

 ## :computer: Projects

 Here are some of the notable projects I have worked on:

+- :robot: **[Study-Generator]**: An AI-powered study tool that uses YOLOv5 + GPT-4o to detect assignments from screenshots and generate personalized study plans. – [Source Code](https://github.com/ncortes04](https://github.com/ncortes04/Study-Generator))

 - :sun_with_face: **[MY Portfolio]**: In case you missed it heres my website with a little more about me, along with my projects. - [Website](https://ncortes04.github.io/My-Portfolio/).